hamb0n-3/file-analyzer/README_secrets_plugin.md

 - The plugin reads files from disk; non-local locations (e.g., `s3://`) are not opened and will have empty context unless you extend `_analyze_one`.
 - Some binary or huge files might not be fully scanned—this plugin targets source-like files.
-- LLM usage is optional; if enabled, ensure `ollama` is running and the desired model is available locally.
+- LLM usage is optional; if enabled, ensure `llama-cpp-python` is installed and the configured `.gguf` model path is accessible to the analyzer process.

 ---